-"a seat with a back, intended for one person," early 13c., chaere, from Old French chaiere "chair, seat, throne" (12c.; Modern French chaire "pulpit, throne;" the more modest sense having gone since 16c. with variant form chaise), from Latin cathedra "seat" (see cathedral).
+"a seat with a back, intended for one person," early 13c., chaere, from Old French chaiere "chair, seat, throne" (12c.; Modern French chaire "pulpit, throne;" the humbler sense having gone since 16c. with the variant form chaise), from Latin cathedra "seat" (see cathedral).

-Figurative sense of "seat of office or authority" c.
-1300 originally was of bishops and professors.
-Meaning "office of a professor" (1816) is extended from the seat from which a professor lectures (mid-15c.).
-Meaning "seat of a person presiding at meeting" is from 1640s.
+The figurative sense of "seat of office or authority" (c.
+1300) originally was in reference to bishops and professors.
+The meaning "office of a professor" (1816) is extended from the seat from which a professor lectures (mid-15c.).
+The meaning "seat of a person presiding at meeting" is from 1640s.
 As short for electric chair from 1900.
 Chair-rail "strip or board of wood fastened to a wall at such a height as to prevent the plaster from being scraped by the backs of chairs" is from 1822.

 mid-15c., "install in a chair or seat" (implied in chairing), from chair (n.); the sense of "preside over" (a meeting, etc.) is attested by 1921.
 Related: Chaired.